WHEN A LOVED ONE DIES

 A priest from the Parish will come to the wake, normally on the last evening, to offer a brief prayer service to commend the deceased to God.

-Graveside services are normally provided through the cemetery staff.
+Graveside services are normally provided by the cemetery staff.
 The funeral home director will assist you in this.
 A priest from the parish is normally not available to go to the cemetery.